semanticarts/gist/migration/v11.0/README.md

-# Migrating to gist v11.0 from V10.0
+# Migrating to gist v11.0 from v10.0

-See also, additional documentation in the file `docs/MajorVersionMigration.md`.
+See also additional documentation in the file `docs/MajorVersionMigration.md`.

 This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from the previous version of gist.
-These scripts are not cumulative, you must run the migrations for each version in sequence.
+These scripts are not cumulative; you must run the migrations for each version in sequence.

 These utilities are a starting point.
 You should review them before running